parsaeisa/Notes/Software engineering/managing.md

 # Managing

+A manager's concerns :
+* Team non-financial resources (like energy & time)
+* Testing services
+* Request loads

+## Scattered points

-When you take a technology in an enterprise app, you should cusotmise that thechnology .
+* When you take a technology in an enterprise app, you should cusotmise that thechnology .

 For example wrap echo framework in another framework that behaves like your company wants .

-Do not assign a service to just one person .
+* Do not assign a service to just one person .
 Every member in team should contribute on every service that is owned by our team .

+Sometimes we don't know whether a policy or action is good or not.
+Sometimes we can stop thinking & investigating and test it for a while.
+For example in the case of features, we roll it out in buckets.
+These two are related.

+## Toolbox

+Creating a new micro-service

 ## Domain
 Domain managing is one of the challenging part of software managing.